Tayler Sheahan, PhD

 How are pain and itch signals from the skin integrated and processed within the spinal cord?

 Pain and itch are distinct sensations—How are they differentially encoded within the nervous system?
-Which neurons are involved?
+Which molecules and neurons are involved?

 Are the traits of neurons that detect pain and itch evolutionarily conserved?